 Unfortunately, statistics show that every year the number of children with mental retardation is growing.
-Such a delay, in turn, provokes a violation of speech and mental functions.
-Classes using special techniques will help to cope with speech development disorders: massage of the earlobes, massage of the tongue for the development of the child's speech, articulatory gymnastics.
+This delay, in turn, provokes impairment of speech and mental functions.
+Coping with disruptions speech development Classes using special techniques will help: massage of the earlobes, massage of the tongue for the development of the child’s speech, articulation gymnastics.
 All of them are aimed at one goal - to help the baby develop his speech.

 Speech therapy massage – what is it?

-Speech therapy massage is a popular method of corrective and pedagogical influence.
-It is based on the mechanical effect on the speech apparatus.
-With proper exposure, normalization of speech occurs.
+Speech therapy massage is a popular method of correctional and pedagogical intervention.
+It is based on a mechanical effect on the speech apparatus.
+With proper intervention, speech normalization occurs.

-This technique has been used for a long time, but continues to evolve every year.
-Defectologists, teachers, speech therapists are constantly developing new methods and tactics for massage.
-There are classes both at a professional level and at home (performed by parents or the child himself).
+This technique has been in use for a long time, but continues to evolve every year.
+Speech pathologists, teachers, and speech therapists are constantly developing new methods and tactics for massage.
+There are classes at both a professional level and at home (performed by parents or the child himself).

 What goals do specialists pursue when prescribing speech therapy exercises?

-• Reduce pathological movements in the muscles (convulsions, hyperkinesis, etc.).
+• Reduce pathological movements in muscles (cramps, hyperkinesis, etc.).

-• Correct the condition with paresis and paralysis of muscles.
+• Correct the condition of paresis and muscle paralysis.

 How to develop the most significant areas for a child in 20-30 minutes a day

-• Three ready-made scenarios for complex developmental classes in pdf format;
+• Three ready-made scenarios for comprehensive developmental classes in pdf format;

-• A plan diagram for compiling such activities at home
+• A plan for creating such activities at home

 1. Classic or manual massage.
-It is carried out by a specialist with the help of hands and various devices (toothbrush, spatula).
-Patting, stroking, rubbing, light vibration are used.
+It is carried out by a specialist using hands and various devices (toothbrush, spatula).
+Patting, stroking, rubbing, and light vibration are used.

 2. Probe massage according to Novikova.
 This type of influence was proposed by speech therapist Elena Viktorovna Novikova.
-It is carried out with the help of devices (axes, forks and others).
+This is done using tools (hatchets, forks, etc.).

-3. Acupressure, during which the specialist acts on the points associated with the speech apparatus.
-Stimulation of these points contributes to the activation of speech.
+3. Acupressure, during which the specialist acts on points associated with the speech apparatus.
+Stimulation of these points promotes speech activation.

-All types of massage (except the last one) are carried out by qualified specialists.
-If it is not possible to constantly conduct classes with a specialist, parents can do logomassage.
-To do this, they need to take a course in the necessary massage techniques.
+All types of massage (except the last one) are performed by qualified specialists.
+If it is not possible to regularly conduct classes with a specialist, parents can do logomassage.
+To do this, they need to undergo training in the necessary massage techniques.

-Depending on the ultimate goal, massage is divided into 2 types:
+Depending on the final goal, massage is divided into 2 types:

-Massage for the development of speech has clear indications for:
+Massage for speech development has clear indications for:

 3. loss of voice (partial);